darrenjhsu/XSNAMD/README.md

 -->

-### If you have one known structure, a static measurement, and a difference signal to fit
+### I have one known structure, a static measurement, and a difference signal to fit

 It is encouraged that you at least do an equilibrium run for the structure and fit the average of that run to the static measurement for c, c1 and c2.
 To do that see next section.